Leadwerks/Documentation/terrain.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terrainbase.png?raw=true)

 Next we will add a layer of rocks for the sides of hills.
 Add the material "Materials\Rock\Rock_Wall_01.mat" the the terrain.
 Set the minimum slope to 35 degrees and then press the **Fill** button.
 This will paint the layer at every spot on the terrain that is more steep than 35 degrees.
+Set the UV scale to 4.0 to make the rocks appear bigger.

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/terrainrock.png?raw=true)